Residual Stress Measurement

-Residual Stress Method determines if your critical components can withstand the load and stress conditions of operations.
+Residual Stress Measurement determines if your critical components can withstand the load and stress conditions of operations.

 Lambda has extensive experience in testing all types of materials, including metallics, ceramics, and polymers of nearly any shape and size.